WebDataIntegrationProject/dbpedia-soccer-extractor/README.md

 # assign players to their clubs so you get [{ name: 'FC Bayern Munich', players: [{ name: 'Manuel Neuer' }]}]
 npm run merge

+# maps the result and generates xml file from that
+npm run map:xml
 ```